Educational activities outside the walls Activities, travelling exhibitions and training outside the walls

 From the 3rd

 This workshop aims to better understand the reasons for the internment of Gypsies in France and their killing in Nazi Europe through different paths and individual destinies.
-It contributes to a better knowledge of gypsy cultures and the deconstruction of prejudices still present today.
+It contributes to a better knowledge of Gypsy cultures and the deconstruction of prejudices still present today.

 From the 3rd – From January 2025

-Disciplines/teachings: Letters – History – Philosophy – Moral and civic education
+Disciplines/courses: Literature – History – Philosophy – Moral and civic education

 From the 3rd

-Disciplines/teachings: Letters – History – Philosophy – Moral and civic education
+Disciplines/courses: Literature – History – Philosophy – Moral and civic education

 From the 3rd